 Outside the academic sphere, activities include the Doha Debates and its Arabic counterpart, Lakom Karar; Al Jazeera Children's Channel, producing quality television for the young; Reach Out to Asia, promoting voluntary action for community development in Asia; and Qatar Diabetes Association, with programs of public education and practical support.

 Research and business innovation are key parts of Qatar Foundation's work.
 Qatar Science & Technology Park (QSTP) provides international technology companies with world-class premises and services in a free zone, as well as an incubator for start-up enterprises.
 Situated in Education City, QSTP is enhancing the culture of research and collaborative effort on the campus, along with Qatar National Research Fund, launched in 2006 to address key national needs through research and to diversify the economy.

-Looking ahead, Sidra Medical and Research Center, set to open in 2013, will play a central role, along with WCMC-Q and HMC, in the field of biomedical research.www.qf.edu.qa
+Looking ahead, Sidra Medical and Research Center, currently under construction in Education City, will play a central role, along with WCMC-Q and HMC, in the field of biomedical research.www.qf.edu.qa